 A life that I had envisioned and worked so hard for now felt meaningless and tedious.
 Not knowing what to do or what to change, I just kept going.

 And then the day came, a shocking, catastrophic reorganization.
 My coveted and admired job was eliminated, along with everyone else’s in the entire company.
-A perfect opportunity to make a change, but not knowing what I wanted next; I hung on to the only life I knew.
+A perfect opportunity to make a change, but not knowing what I wanted next and afraid of leaving a prosperous and secure position; I hung on to the only life I knew.

 Note: The social self makes decisions from a place of fear.